 It's hard to decide between goat with rosemary, goat with plums, goat with honey, goat with quince, goat with wine, stuffed goat, goat with bulgur and … you get the picture - there are over 20 types of goat dishes at Karydies, reasonably priced around 10€.

 Another renowned dish is the traditional fasolada tsigaristi ("fried beans").
 It takes two days to make, because it's based on a bean stew that has to sit for a day before frying.

 The not so big secret for the tastiness of the food at this wonderful taverna is not only the way it's prepared, but also the fact that everything is fresh and sourced locally.
-Although it might look like the place is owned by cats, the real owners are the Aggelonias', who also run a nearby farm.
+Although it might look like the place is owned by cats, the real owners are the are the Aggelonias family, who also run a nearby farm.
 Everything you see on the menu (meat, cheese and vegetables) is made and grown by them.

 Usually you are welcomed by Giorgios - the owner, who, in time, has learned to speak a little bit of everyone's language.
 When we visited he was very eager to learn some new words and phrases.

 The only problem with Karydies is that you don't have time to try everything the first time around, so it's a must that you schedule at least another visit.
 Did I mention that in 2019 it made it into the list of the 65 best restaurants in Greece in the Greek Cuisine Restaurant Awards?
 In 2021, the taverna was once again acknowledged as one of the best 49 restaurants in Greece.